tchajed/rdb/README.md

 Debugger](https://blog.tartanllama.xyz/writing-a-linux-debugger-setup/), porting the code over to Rust.

-The main dependencies used are the libc crate to interact with the kernel using `ptrace` (which is how the debugger controls the target process), [rustyline](https://crates.io/crates/rustyline/) to make the command-line input nicer to use, and clap to simplify parsing commands and arguments.
+The main dependencies used are the libc crate to interact with the kernel using `ptrace` (which is how the debugger controls the target process) and [gimli](https://crates.io/crates/gimli) for parsing debug info for source-level debugging.
+Rdb also uses [rustyline](https://crates.io/crates/rustyline/) to make the command-line input nicer to use, and clap to simplify parsing commands and arguments.

 Here's an interesting session with the debugger, running a simple "Hello, world" program ([test.rs](src/bin/test.rs)):